 In order to do this, the Speaker interprets the rules and conventions of the House of Keys.
 Many of these rules are described in the Standing Orders of the House of Keys, the Speaker's interpretation of which is authoritative, but some of them are unwritten.
 The Speaker is assisted in this task by the Secretary of the House of Keys.

-The Speaker's role is to be impartial.
-He is the only Member who has the option of abstaining from a vote, which is usually exercised.
+The Speaker is the only Member who has the option of abstaining from a vote.
 The Speaker has a casting vote in the event of a tie.

 Find out more about the Standing Orders of the House of Keys.